-Pregnancy and breast-feeding are not contra-indications and there is no evidence of risk in giving hepatitis B vaccinations in these situations.
+Pregnancy and breastfeeding are not contra-indications and there is no evidence of risk in giving hepatitis B vaccines in these situations.

 Live vaccines should not be given within three months of administering HBIG, as it may interfere with development of immunity (other than yellow fever).

-- Hepatitis B - the Green Book; Public Health England
+Hepatitis B: the green book, chapter 18; Public Health England

 Hepatitis B Fact sheet; World Health Organization, updated March 2015

 Chang MH; Hepatitis B virus and cancer prevention.
 Recent Results Cancer Res.
 2011188:75-84.